Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities

-Jazz musician Wynton Marsalis orchestrated the music for the movie and is Executive Producer.
-He hopes the movie shines a positive light on the cornet player, so people respect our musical history and culture.
+Jazz musician Wynton Marsalis orchestrated the music for the movie and is an Executive Producer.
+He hopes the film shines a positive light on the cornet player, so people respect our musical history and culture.
 Marsalis is from New Orleans and plays the trumpet, who won multiple Grammys and the only entertainer to win Grammys for jazz and classical records during the same year, and the inaugural musician winner of the Pulitzer Prize for music.

 All the music that came after Bolden, Marsalis related it to cornet solos and the style of variations.
 But, he was surprised people didn't talk about him as a cultural influence.
 He played loud, had many women, and he drank too much.

 - Exporting America – Businesses Can Learn From Jazz | ASP American Security Project

-The world still seems to love all things American, even those who find so little else to admire or respect about our democratic way of life.
+The world still seems to love all things American, even those who find so little else to admire or respect our democratic way of life.

 - Jazz: A Great American Export | Meridian Blog

 Jazz is one of those rare phenomena that resonate across cultures.
-Meridian couldn’t help but notice the recent American Security Project article by Chad Tragakis about the United States government’s mass export of this American music genre during th
+Meridian couldn’t help but notice the recent American Security Project article by Chad Tragakis about the United States government’s mass export of this American music genre.

 © 2019 Kenna McHugh